London protest against austerity photos from June 2015

 On the 20th of June 2015 I was up early to meet up with my friends at Hastings Solidarity to get on one of the many coaches that were leaving from all over the country to start the journey to the People's Assembly Against Austerity March in London, a protest against the austerity measures brought in by the Conservative government.
 The people on the coach varied from seasoned protesters to people attending their first ever protest.
+I consider myself a very left wing person, so a proud Labour party member or for anybody from the US I would class myself as a proud Democrat.

 There were a few protests going on across the UK, but the London protest was the largest one with reports of numbers between tens of thousands right up to the protest organisers (protest group the People's Assembly), who said an estimated 250,000 people attended.
 Having stood in the middle of the road on a traffic island at the front of the march with all those people flowing past me, I could definitely believe the 250,000 people figure!!! :o